Aiken County Christmas Assistance Program brings holiday cheer to families

-AIKEN Co., SC (WJBF) – Aiken County is now taking applications for its Christmas Assistance Program.
+AIKEN COUNTY, S.C.
+(WJBF) – Aiken County is now taking applications for its Christmas Assistance Program.

 What started as a toy drive nearly ten years ago, has now evolved into a program helping bring the entire spirit of Christmas to Aiken families.